 The demographic profile of each organization is comparable.
-As an integral part of the strategic and business planning processes, workforce planning will continue to consider the quality, the quality and the capability of the workforce required to deliver business results and the customer expectations.
+As an integral part of the strategic and business planning processes, workforce planning will continue to consider the quantity, the quality and the capability of the workforce required to deliver business results and meet customer expectations.

 Figure 7.
-1 - Mey Years of Service by Company
+1 - MergeCo Years of Service by Company